Adding Gradations to a Configuration

 Automatic Gradation Correction of an Existing Configuration

-To furnish existing configurations with the required gradation adjustments using an external file and automate the workflow, follow the listed instructions:
+To furnish existing configurations with the required gradation adjustments using an external file and automate workflows:

-- Open the Apply Gradations tab in the Define Configurations window
+- Open the Gradations tab in the Define Configurations window

 - Click the Import button